-4.1 At any stage in this procedure, the parties to the grievance may request that the matter be referred for mediation.
+4.1 At any stage in this procedure, the parties to the grievance may request that the matter be referred to an independent mediator.
 Mediation will be used only where all parties involved in the grievance agree.

 5. Responsibilities of Staff and Managers